hazelcast/hazelcast/hazelcast-documentation/src/Set.md

 * Hazelcast Set does not allow duplicate elements.
 * Hazelcast Set does not preserve the order of elements.
-* Hazelcast Set is non-partitioned data structure where values and each backup is represented by its own single partition.
+* Hazelcast Set is non-partitioned data structure which means all the data that belongs to a Set will live on one single partition in that node.
 * Hazelcast Set cannot be scaled beyond the capacity of a single machine.
+Since the whole Set lives on a single partition, storing large amount of data on a single Set may result in causing memory pressures.
+Therefore, it is advisable to use multiple sets to store large amount of data; this way all the sets will be spread across the cluster, hence sharing the load.
+* Backup of Hazelcast Set is stored on partition of another node in the cluster so that data is not lost in the event of primary node failure.
 * There is no batching while iterating over Set.
 All items will be copied to local and iteration will occur locally.
 * Equals method implementation of Hazelcast Set uses serialized byte version of objects compared to `java.util.HashSet`.